img

 • The required visa fees (cash is often required).

-Local Government Fees: Any region-specific local government fees will be managed and arranged by your trekking guide on the spot.
+Local government fees: Any region-specific local government fees will be managed and arranged by your trekking guide on the spot.

 High-Altitude Sickness & Safety: